Vandivier/rescopl/README.md

 **Discourage Poaching**

 Idea contributions are timestamped, so contributing an idea is one way to prove temporal precedence in the origination of an idea.
 This combats academic poaching, and may be improved when the idea is publicized.
 Key alternatives to rescopl are inferior means to establish temporal precedence.
 Derivative mapping also provides a way to avoid temporal ambiguity which can arise when a later idea is published first.
+Audience control provides an additional layer of protection if desired.

 **High-Resolution Voting**